Welcome to Donaldson Class

 Abstract - once the children are secure and confident a with the concrete and pictoral stage they are then exposed to numerical concepts.

-Our timetabled PE lessons are Monday morning and Tuesday afternoon.
+Our timetabled PE lessons are Tuesday and Thursday.
 However, this is subject to change so please ensure kits are in school all week.

 Please ensure that all of your child’s clothing is named.